 Health Hazards & Slavery at Sea

 One in two people today live within 60 kilometers of the ocean.
-Consequently, our coasts and ocean generally bear the brunt of industrial waste, sewage, trash, agricultural run-off, and other such pollution.
-As the gatekeepers of the ocean, beaches are often the first to experience land-based pollution.
-Extremely absorptive, beach sand has been found to contain 100 times more fecal matter than adjacent, contaminated ocean water.
-The EPA estimates that up to 3.5 million Americans get sick every year from beaches that have been contaminated with raw sewage from overflowing drainage systems.
+Consequently, our coasts and beaches generally bear the brunt of industrial waste, sewage, trash, agricultural run-off, and other such pollution.
 The hazards associated with our waste are only magnified once in seawater.
-Slow to biodegrade, toxic chemicals and microplastics from trash contaminate our water sources and food chains, with serious health implications.
+Slow to biodegrade, toxic chemicals and microplastics from our trash contaminate our water sources and food chains, with serious health implications.
 Microplastics contain known female endocrine disruptors, which can cause numerous reproductive and developmental problems.
 The pesticides and heavy metals found in seawater have been linked to various types of cancer, organ failures, and neurological diseases.
 This means that the main source of protein for billions of people is filled with dangerous chemicals.
-While some risk concerning seafood consumption may be reduced by avoiding certain species, that solution is undermined by the emerging problem of seafood fraud.

-The exploitation of fisheries worldwide coupled with increased market demand has also inadvertently opened the gates to a flood of human rights violations.
-When nearby fisheries are depleted, fishing fleets have to travel farther, which means fuel and ship operation costs are greater and the enforcement of international laws regarding worker protections, child labor laws, and sustainable fishing is near impossible.
-Up to 15% percent of all commercial fishermen work in deplorable conditions (e.g. 20 hour work days, beatings, near starvation), qualifying them as modern-day slaves.
-Human trafficking in fisheries is not a new issue; however, the globalization of the seafood industry coupled with ocean degradation has exacerbated it.
+The overexploitation of global fisheries coupled with environmental degradation and increased market demand has opened the gates to a towering wave of human rights violations.
+When nearby fisheries get depleted, fishing fleets have to travel farther, which means fuel and ship operation costs are greater and enforcement of international laws regarding worker protections, child labor laws, and sustainable fishing is near impossible.
+Up to 15% percent of all commercial fishermen work in deplorable conditions (e.g. 20 hour work days, beatings, starvation), qualifying them as modern-day slaves.
+Human trafficking in fisheries is not a new issue.
+However, the globalization of the seafood industry coupled with ocean degradation has exacerbated it.